Pattern Bridge

 Alice X by NFGPhoto (CC-2.0)

-Next code on Kotlin:
+Next is the code in Kotlin:

 The output will be “This is Band class